Nick Jonas: Other ventures

-Tequila

 In September 2019, Jonas announced that he had collaborated with John Varvatos and the spirits giant Stoli Group on an ultra-premium tequila named Villa One.
 The tequila, which was rolled out in the U.S. in September, came in Silver, Reposado and Añejo expressions.
 At the end of 2020, the tequila was made available for purchase in the United Kingdom.
 In May 2021, it was made available in Canada.

-Producing

-On September 29, 2021, it was announced that Nick Jonas and Priyanka Chopra Jonas had joined the producing team of Douglas Lyons’ Broadway comedy Chicken & Biscuits, currently in previews at Circle in the Square Theatre.
+On September 29, 2021, it was announced that Nick Jonas and Priyanka Chopra Jonas had joined the producing team of Douglas Lyons' Broadway comedy Chicken & Biscuits, currently in previews at Circle in the Square Theatre.

 Image 32

 Jonas was an executive producer for the show Dash & Lily, with Stranger Things producer Shawn Levy.
 Levy produced the series with Josh Barry via his 21 Laps banner.
 The series was released on November 10, 2020, on Netflix.
 Jonas was involved on casting, filming, and music.
 He also made a cameo in the series, giving love advice and performing the single "Like It's Christmas" with his brothers.
 In 2020, Amazon Studios greenlit an unscripted series following engaged couples as they prepare for their sangeet, an Indian pre-wedding tradition.
 Jonas was announced as an executive producer through Image 32, and Chopra Jonas would executive produce through Purple Pebble Productions.